 Notes

-- Layer cake can be sliced to serve up to 30-40 guests when serving small slices (like wedding cake slices).
+- Serves: Layer cake can be sliced to serve up to 30-40 guests when serving small slices (like wedding cake slices).
 If slicing into wedges, cake will yield 12-16 slices.

-- Baking is an exact science.
-I do not recommend substituting any ingredients.
+- Baking is an exact science: I do not recommend substituting any ingredients.
 The oil, buttermilk, eggs, and sugar keep your cake moist - substituting any of these ingredients can change the texture and make your cake dry.

-- Unfrosted or frosted cake will keep in a sealed container at room temperature for 2-3 days, in the refrigerator for 3-4 days, or frozen for up to 2 months.
+- Storage: Unfrosted or frosted cake will keep in a sealed container at room temperature for 2-3 days, in the refrigerator for 3-4 days, or frozen for up to 2 months.
 If refrigerating or freezing unfrosted cake layers, wrap tightly in plastic and place in a tightly sealed container.
 Thaw overnight in the refrigerator, then bring to room temperature for an hour before serving.

-- Be sure to check out my 10 tips for baking cake, based on reader comments and questions!
+- Top tips: Be sure to check out my 10 tips for baking cake, based on reader comments and questions!

 Comments